Tell us about yourself.

 I spent the beginning of 2015 traveling to do two art residencies in Argentina and Chile.
 I’m now back in Madison with new work and new stories that challenge the way we see ourselves and the world around us.

 What are you presenting at Maker Faire Milwaukee?

-What is something you’ve made that you are most proud of, and why?
+What have you made that you are most proud of?

 That’s always changing, but most recently I am proudest of the illustrated woodcut book I made in Buenos Aires earlier this year.
 My work has always been based in stories.
 This one specifically is about a homing pigeon who leaves what he knows (the all-too-familiar pigeonhole) in the pursuit of some greater purpose and what he ends up learning along the way.